A Basic Logger

 Summary

-In the next article, we’re going to implement a simple resource management system.
+In the next article, we’re going to look at the high-level architecture of our renderer.